Human rights in Mauritania: Birth registration

 By law, citizenship is normally derived from one's father.
 Citizenship can be derived from one's mother under the following two conditions: (1) if the mother is a citizen and the father's nationality is unknown; or (2) if the child was born in Mauritania to a citizen mother and repudiates the father's nationality a year before reaching majority.
 Children born abroad to citizens can acquire citizenship one year before reaching majority.
 Minor children of parents who have become naturalized citizens are also eligible for citizenship.

 In most of the country in 2011, the government generally registered births immediately, but in the south, many citizens reported not having birth certificates or national identity papers.
 In addition, some slaves did not have birth certificates.
 There was no official data about the number of unregistered births.

 Education

 The law mandates six years of school attendance for all children, but the law was not effectively enforced in 2011.
 Many children, particularly girls, did not attend school for six years.
 Children of slave-caste families often did not receive an education.

 Public education was tuition-free through university level.
 Classes were fully integrated in 2011, including both boys and girls and students from all social and ethnic groups.
 In addition to public schools, almost all children, regardless of gender or ethnic group, attended Qur'anic school between the ages of five and seven and gained at least rudimentary skills in reading and writing Arabic.

 Child abuse

-Child abuse was reported, but no data was available to indicate its prevalence in 2011.
+Child abuse was reported, but no data were available to indicate its prevalence in 2011.